jannic/rp-microcontroller-rs/README.md

 RP2040 and related microcontroller and boards using it, like the [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/).

+## Related projects

+There is a similar project called [rp-rs](https://github.com/rp-rs) which currently contains more code than this one.
+As both are under development and far away from a stable release, please have a look at both and pick whatever you like.

 ## Prerequisites

 The Rasperry Pi Pico contains a microcontroller using the Arm architecture.
 To